 If you’re interested in welcoming a pet in to your home but are unable to commit to full-time ownership, you can become a foster parent.
-By fostering a dog or cat, you’ll socialize it and offer the animal a loving home until a more permanent place to live is available.
+By fostering a dog or cat, you’ll socialize it and provide basic care in a loving home until a more permanent place to live is available.

-Foster parents provide basic care and a safe home.
-The Pet Adoption Center will assist you by providing all veterinary care for the animal and by contributing additional food and care supplies.
+The Pet Adoption Center assists foster parents by contributing additional food and care supplies.
+All medical service expenses incurred through our contracted veterinarian will also be covered.
 Depending on the animal, fostering can last from several days to a few months.

-For information on our Foster Program, please call (636) 949-PETS or complete our online application.
+For information on our Foster Program, please email or call (636) 949-PETS.
+To speed the process, please complete our online application (PDF) before contacting staff.